Last Updated on 3 weeks by omar

 Key Elements of Off-Page SEO:

-• Backlinks: High-quality backlinks from authoritative websites can significantly boost your rankings.
-They are seen as endorsements or votes of confidence from other sites.
+- Backlinks: High-quality backlinks from authoritative websites can significantly boost your rankings.
+Other sites endorse them or give votes of confidence.

 Technical SEO